dcunited001/dcunited001.github.io/_drafts/from-the-parapets-of-alexandria.md

   who would force you to believe that every path except the one they follow is wrong. this is much different than those who try to convince you that their path is the only right path.

+  - qaddafi's citizens weren't allowed to learn foreign languages
+    - or was it gaddafi? did anyone else find it strange when we started spelling this guy's name in two different ways?

 ### how do we develop new ideas?